Python

 4. Upload the compressed file and create an action.

-Create actions by packaging with the requirements.txt
+Create action by packaging with the requirements.txt

 You can create actions by packaging __main__.py along with requirements.txt with the required dependency libraries clarified needed for running the actions without packaging by directly configuring the virtual environment.